The best study advice for getting those top grades

 15. Focus on life after exams

 "[One of the YouTubers I watched] specified that it was more important to set something such as the summer after your exams as a goal, rather than actual grades, in order to relieve quite a lot of stress, and I thought that this was actually really smart!"

 16. Put the hours in

-"I got straight 9s apart from two subjects on the new spec.
-I started revising in January however its essential that you make notes as you go along.
+"I started revising in January, however it's essential that you make notes as you go along.
 From January to around March I was revising three hours a night.
 The Easter break was when I really started to up it.
-I revised around six hours a day in Easter and then four hours every day after school leading up to May 14th!"
+I revised around six hours a day in Easter and then four hours every day after school leading up to [the start of exams]"